Beyond Zakat

 That is the highest state of man in society.
 In this way we grow in compassion, until we freely choose to share our wealth with the less fortunate.

 Islam emphasizes the human side of mortal responsibility in the religious-social outlook, which it does by encouraging people to remember benevolence between themselves and responsibility toward humanity.
-So sadaqa, voluntary charitable giving, becomes the way that Islam recalls us to our humanity.
+So sadaqah, voluntary charitable giving, becomes the way that Islam recalls us to our humanity.

 These ideas are at the core of many of the Quran’s verses, which stress both the good virtues and the great rewards in this life and the hereafter for people who selflessly give to others even though they themselves are in need.

 God has imposed zakat on Muslim wealth in behalf of the poor and needful, so as not to leave the weak at the mercy of the strong, but to grant them a divine right in God’s wealth, entrusted to humanity as a blessing and as a test.
 Yet the Giver of all things is very clear in the Quran that nobility can be attained by men and women only by giving freely of that which they love, in this case wealth and luxury.
-So God provides divine encouragement and an avenue of spiritual enlightenment to men and women through exhortation to give sadaqa within general guidelines and not as specified obligations.
+So God provides divine encouragement and an avenue of spiritual enlightenment to men and women through exhortation to give sadaqah within general guidelines and not as specified obligations.

-Thus sadaqa benefits both the giver and the receiver, both spiritually and materially.
+Thus sadaqah benefits both the giver and the receiver, both spiritually and materially.
 For God reimburses the giver’s wealth and multiplies it, and also elevates him or her in piety; and He causes the poor to be enriched by a real asset, and this, in turn, raises the receiver’s spirit of gratitude to both God and people.

 They are countless.
 The Prophet said: